Policing Evolution or Revolution? The New Military Urbanism

 As we have discussed in class, the military equipment associated with SWAT operations and the military mentality that the use of such equipment apparently breeds is not confined to those special operations units.
 Increasingly, they’re permeating all forms of policing.

 Karl Bickel, a senior policy analyst with the Justice Department’s Community Policing Services office, observes that police across America are being trained in ways that emphasize force and aggression.
 The dominant model in police training today is a stress-based regimen that aspires to mimic military boot camp.
 This model has replaced the more relaxed academic setting that a minority of police departments still employ.
 The result, in his view, is that young officers become acculturated to an idea of policing that privileges “kicking ass” rather than working with the community to make neighborhoods safe.
 Likewise, we increasingly see police departments adopting different versions of the military battle-dress uniforms (BDUs) for patrol officers.
 These militaristic, typically black or olive-drab jumpsuits, according to Bickel, make them less approachable and possibly also more aggressive in their interactions with the citizens they’re supposed to protect.

 Oddly enough, the authoritarian approach stands in opposition to the dominant philosophy that distinguished twenty-first-century American police thinking: community policing.
-This model of policing emphasized “keeping the peace” by creating and maintaining partnerships of trust in the communities served.
+This model of policing was intended to emphasize “keeping the peace” by creating and maintaining partnerships of trust in the communities served.
 The community policing model, which also happens to be the official policing philosophy of the U.S. government, sees officers as protectors that are also problem solvers; they’re supposed to care who lives in their community and about how their community see them.
 According to this model, officers don’t command respect, so much as they earn it.
 Rather than aiming to instill fear, officers are supposed to work to foster trust.